Kate Kane: 2016–present: DC Rebirth/Infinite Frontier/All-In Next Level

 In the story "Disinformation Campaign," part of the "Fear State" crossover storyline, Batwoman seeks out information regarding Seer, an "Anti-Oracle" who is flooding Gotham City with misinformation during the larger crisis orchestrated by Scarecrow and contributing to the city's panic.
 Her sister Beth, still dealing with her lingering Alice persona, helps her on this mission, disguising herself as Alice to infiltrate a gathering of the Religion of Crime and convince them to find Seer.
 Despite failing to recruit the RoC members, the twins still discover Seer's whereabouts and relay the information to Nightwing and Oracle.
 The story also reveals that Kate and Renee had broken up sometime before the events of "Fear State".
 Later the same night, working solo, Kate frees City Hall from the Red Crown terrorist group, who had taken it over after posing as the mayor's security detail.

 In the "Shadows of the Bat" storyline, Kate infiltrates Arkham Tower, a new replacement for Arkham Asylum, by using the alias Dr. Lisa Frow and getting hired as a psychiatrist to investigate both the building and Dr. Tobias Wear, the head of the facility.

 In The Aquamen miniseries, Kate assists Jackson Hyde in taking down Atlantean sleeper agents activated by Peter Mortimer in Gotham, as well as locating Mortimer himself.
 Dialogue between Kate and Jackson indicates they're on a first-name basis, and implies Kate is on a first-name basis with Arthur Curry as well.

 In the "Verdict" arc of Harley Quinn, Kate breaks Harley out of Blackgate Prison after suspecting she has been framed for a series of murders.
 The two work together to find Verdict, the real killer, and clear Harley's name, culminating in Kate defusing multiple bombs inside City Hall as Harley fights Verdict.

+A new Batwoman ongoing series began in March 2026, written once again by Greg Rucka.
+It shows Kate recovering in a Greek psychiatric facility following her belief that she was responsible for Beth's death.
+Her twin sister resurfaces alive and dressed as Batwoman herself, but Kate calms her and has her committed.